BEAUTIFUL FUNCTIONAL POTTERY

 After twenty five years at her shop in Stockholm, Diane Millner is semi-retired, but still making her pots.
 Her pots are still available in the same lovely yellow Cape Cod house next to the railroad tracks in Stockholm, but the store is now called The Purple Turtle Artisan Collective.
 The new proprietor, Amanda Scholz, is an amazing woman with some very interesting, fresh and funky creations from around the country.
 In addition to Amanda's inventory, you will find your favorite Diane Millner pots in her store.

-Diane will be manning her booth at the Stockholm Art Fair, Saturday, July 21, 2018, from 10:00 a.m. to 5:00 p.m., with a very large stock of new pots fresh from the kiln.
+Diane's pottery will be featured at The Purple Turtle Artisan Collective during the Stockholm Swedish Christmas, Saturday, Dec.
+1, 2018, from 10:00 a.m. to 6:00 p.m..
+You will find a large stock of new pots fresh from the kiln.
 Hope to see you there!

 The photo above was taken in Diane's home studio on Goatback Road outside of Pepin, Wisconsin.
 All of her pots are thrown on a potter's wheel.
 She makes functional pottery for everyday use that is as beautiful as it is sturdy.